Dennis Deer: 2020 census

 Deer served as one of the Vice-Chairs of the Cook County Complete Count Census Commission for the 2020 United States Census.
 In this capacity, he worked to help ensure everyone in Cook County was properly counted to make sure Cook County receives proper legislative representation and government funding in areas such as social services and infrastructure.
 On August 18, 2020, Deer co-hosted an event in Englewood giving out prizes to those who filled out the census with Alderman Stephanie Coleman and various local organizations.

 Housing

-Deer supported the Just Housing Amendment that was passed by the Board of Commissioners on April 25, 2019 and went into effect January 1, 2020.
+Deer supported the Just Housing Amendment that was passed by the Board of Commissioners on April 25, 2019, and went into effect January 1, 2020.
 The amendment prohibited landlords from denying housing applications based on arrest records or convictions that are more than 3 years old and required an individualized assessment of convictions less than 3 years old for otherwise qualified applicants.
 Deer decided he wanted to champion this issue as someone who is both a landlord and works with ex-incarcerated men and women.
 He stated, "There's no room for double jeopardy.
 People should not be required to pay over and over and over again for a crime they committed when they were 19."

 Committee assignments

-As a member of the Cook County Board of Commissioners, Deer serves on multiple committees of both the Board of Commissioners and the Forest Preserve District Board.
+As a member of the Cook County Board of Commissioners, Deer served on multiple committees of both the Board of Commissioners and the Forest Preserve District Board.